Typos in Kindle ebooks really annoy readers

 I’m not sure how this works, as killing typos in any way is good news, but why rely on readers?

 For some time, KDP has had a spell checker that analyses any new manuscript that is uploaded to KDP and notifies of any possible spelling errors or typos before publication.

 But to add contextual correction would be a big plus, and it is something that other online publishers should consider adding.

 Is there a better way to catch typos in ebooks?

-The only point that I wonder about is why Amazon rely on reader notifications to find these contextual typos on KDP?
+The only point that I wonder about is why Amazon relies on reader notifications to find these contextual typos on KDP?

-Anything that helps eradicate typos in self-published books is good.
+Anything that helps eradicate typos in self-published books is a good thing.